manishchetpalli/manishchetpalli.github.io/docs/datawarehousing/overview.md

 > --- **Types of Additive Facts**

 Additive facts are measurements that can be summed across any dimension associated with the Fact Table.
 These are the most common and useful facts for business analysis.

 !!!
-Example:
+Example
     Sales Amount.
 You can sum sales for a specific date, for a specific store, or for a specific product without generating a "nonsensical" result

 Non-additive facts are measurements that cannot be summed along any dimension.
 Attempting to add these values results in a "nonsensical" or incorrect figure.

 !!!
-Examples
+Example
-     ◦ Unit Price: If one soap costs ₹25 and another costs ₹60, saying the total unit price is ₹85 makes no sense.
+     Unit Price: If one soap costs ₹25 and another costs ₹60, saying the total unit price is ₹85 makes no sense.

-     ◦ Temperature: If yesterday was 45°C and today is 28°C, they cannot be added to say the total temperature is 73°C.
+     Temperature: If yesterday was 45°C and today is 28°C, they cannot be added to say the total temperature is 73°C.

-     ◦ Profit Percentage: You cannot simply add percentages (e.g., 10% + 5%) to get a total
+     Profit Percentage: You cannot simply add percentages (e.g., 10% + 5%) to get a total

 Semi-additive facts can be summed along some dimensions but not all.
 Typically, they can be added across dimensions like Store or Product, but cannot be added across the Time/Date dimension.

 !!!
 Example
      Inventory (Quantity on Hand).
-     ◦ Can Add (Store/Product): If Store A has 500 units and Store B has 200 units on Nov 25th, the total inventory for that day is 700.
+Can Add (Store/Product): If Store A has 500 units and Store B has 200 units on Nov 25th, the total inventory for that day is 700.

-     ◦ Cannot Add (Time): If you had 500 units on Monday and 400 on Tuesday, you cannot say you have 900 total units in the inventory; you simply have 400 units remaining
+     ◦Cannot Add (Time): If you had 500 units on Monday and 400 on Tuesday, you cannot say you have 900 total units in the inventory; you simply have 400 units remaining

 > --- **Types of Fact table**